nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire.md

 We stare at the assembly for a while. *We stare some more*.
 We give up.

-We're going to need some tooling support.
-The generated code is extremely memory-heavy, with lots of pointers and offsets.
+**We're going to need some tooling support.
+The generated code is too memory-heavy, with lots of pointers and offsets, it's really difficult to tell what's going on.**

 At some point I stumbled upon [uBPF](https://github.com/iovisor/ubpf) which can jit eBPF bytecode to x86_64 instructions in userland.
 For better or for worse, I decided to take the following approach (which is admittedly a bit *crazy*):